maheraldous/keystone/docs/guides/heroku.md

 heroku git:remote -a <heroku-app-name>
 ```

-Commit you app and push it to Heroku
+Commit your app and push it to Heroku

 ```sh
 git add .